Scheduling Algorithms in Operating System

 Disadvantages

-• Time taken by a process must be known to the CPU beforehand, which is not always possible.
+Time taken by a process must be known to the CPU beforehand, and time process estimation is difficult in practice.

 RoundRobin Scheduling Algorithm

-The Round Robin algorithm is related to the First Come First Serve (FCFS) technique but implemented using a preemptive policy.
-In this scheduling algorithm, processes are executed cyclically, and each process is allocated a small amount of time called time slice or time quantum.
+The Round Robin algorithm, or round robin rr, is related to the First Come First Serve (FCFS) technique but implemented using a preemptive policy.
+In this scheduling algorithm, processes are executed cyclically, and each process is allocated a fixed time quantum, sometimes described as a fix time slice.
 The ready queue of the processes is implemented using the circular queue technique in which the CPU is allocated to each process for the given time quantum and then added back to the ready queue to wait for its next turn.
-If the process completes its execution within the given quantum of time, then it will be preempted, and other processes will execute for the given period of time.
-But if the process is not completely executed within the given time quantum, then it will again be added to the ready queue and will wait for its turn to complete its execution.
+If the process executes until the quantum expires, then it will be preempted, and the CPU is assigned to some other process for the given period of time.
+But if the process is not completely executed within the given time quantum, then preempted processes are again added to the ready queue and wait for their turn to complete execution.

 The round-robin scheduling is the oldest and simplest scheduling algorithm that derives its name from the round-robin principle.
 In this principle, each person will take an equal share of something in turn.